Dental First Aid

 Rinse the mouth vigorously with warm water.
 Use dental floss to remove any food that might be trapped in the cavity (especially between the teeth).
 If swelling is present, place cold compresses to the outside of the cheek.
 Do not use heat.
 Do not place aspirin on gum tissue of aching tooth.
 Take the child to the dentist immediately.

 Do not clean the tooth.
-Place it in milk, saliva or water, or have the child put the tooth under their tongue.
+Place it in milk, saliva or water.
 Take the child and tooth to the dentist immediately.

 Broken or bumped tooth